GameServerManager/GameServer-Host/README.md

 # GameServerManager
-Docker based Game Server manager
+Docker based Game Server manager.

-run every Server in an isolated continaer
+Run every Server in an isolated container.

-You can import and export Server Configs to load Server
+You can import and export Server Configs to load Server.

-Every server has a install start and update script for donwloading Server content starting the server and upgrading the server content.
+Every server has an install start and update script for downloading Server content starting the server and upgrading the server content.

-Every Servers ressources will be logged to a database to analyse the server status
+Every Server resources will be logged to a database to analyse the server status.